 Superfoods do not need to be exotic or expensive.
 Many everyday wholefoods grown here in Ireland can be considered superfoods.
 At this time of year, we are spoiled for choice.
 We don’t even have to stray beyond the fruit and veg aisle to get our superfood fix on a daily basis.
 Remember that the different plant colours come from phytonutrients like carotenoids and flavonoids that have many health benefits, so try and get as many different colours on your plate and eat a rainbow.

 You can prepare these healthy salad jars a few days in advance.
 It’s easy to jam in lots of nutrients plus protein and complex carbohydrates to keep you fuelled for long tiring shifts at work.
 You can also use them as a very quick dinner to come home to, ready to grab from the fridge.
 No cooking equipment needed!

 What is IBS?

 Irritable bowel syndrome or ‘IBS’ affects 10-15% of people worldwide which is a staggering number.
-IBS is a diagnosis of exclusion meaning that unless the doctor can find something quite obvious (and possibly more serious) wrong, then you are popped under this umbrella.
 But having this umbrella does nothing to improve your wellbeing other than giving you a label for your symptoms.